Miloš Teodosić: Los Angeles Clippers (2017–2019)

-Virtus Bologna (2019–present)
+Virtus Bologna (2019–2023)

 2019–20 season

 On July 13, 2019, Teodosić signed a three-year deal with Virtus Bologna of the Italian Lega Basket Serie A, joining his national team head coach Aleksandar Đorđević.

 On August 10, 2019, while representing Serbia in a friendly game versus Lithuania as part of preparations for the 2019 FIBA Basketball World Cup, Teodosić renewed the plantar fascia injury with which he was dealing while being two seasons with the Los Angeles Clippers.
 He joined his new Italian team in October, with an outstanding performance against Reyer Venezia.

 In December 2019, with Virtus placing first in its group with the best record of the entire competition, Teodosić was awarded MVP of EuroCup's regular season.

 On 7 April 2020, after more than a month of suspension, the Italian Basketball Federation officially ended the 2019–20 season, due to the COVID-19 pandemic that severely hit Italy.
 Virtus ended the season first, with 18 wins and only 2 defeats, but the title was not assigned.
 On 5 May, the EuroCup season ended too.
 As the season was concluded, Teodosić appeared in 32 games combined in the Italian League and EuroCup, averaging 16.6 points per game.